Is Domestic Violence a Crime in Utah?

 - Class C misdemeanors carry fines up to $750 in fines and up to 90 days in jail.

 Some crimes may be graded as different levels of crime depending on the harm done.
-For instance, assault can be charged as simple assault or aggravated assault depending on the circumstances of the offense.
+For instance, assault can be charged as simple assault or aggravated assault depending on the circumstances of the offense and the amount of harm caused to the victim.
+A few bumps and bruises might be simple assault, but serious wounds or the use of a dangerous weapon may lead to charges of aggravated assault instead.
 Other charges are set at a particular grade of crime.

 Repeat offenses for domestic violence are usually increased by one grade, upgrading the offense to a more serious one.
-In addition to these increased penalties, domestic violence crimes may carry additional penalties and restraining orders that might be construed as punishment.
+In addition to these increased penalties, domestic violence crimes may carry additional penalties and restraining orders or protective orders that might be construed as punishment.

 Restraining Orders for Domestic Violence in Utah

 If you violate a protective order, there is a law that says that arrest is mandatory.
 This takes the decision to arrest you away from the officer and guarantees an arrest.
+Police officers may arrest someone for violating a restraining order or a protective order without a warrant.
+All that is needed is probable cause to believe that the defendant violated the order.
 Violating a restraining order in Utah may also lead to additional charges, additional penalties, and new terms on the restraining order.

-Call Our Salt Lake City Domestic Violence Lawyers for Help Fighting Charges Against You
+Call Our Salt Lake City Domestic Violence Defense Lawyers for Help Fighting Charges Against You

-If you were accused of a domestic violence crime, you may face arrest, restraining orders, and potential penalties.
-Call our Salt Lake City criminal defense lawyers for help fighting the protective orders and charges filed against you.
+If you were accused of a domestic violence crime, you may face arrest, restraining orders, and other potential penalties.
+Call our Salt Lake City criminal defense lawyers for help fighting any protective orders and charges filed against you.
 Our attorneys will help you protect your rights and fight to clear your name and keep these charges off your criminal record.
+Domestic violence charges are more complex than ordinary charges and they may carry additional penalties, depending on your circumstances.
+It is crucial to seek the assistance of a qualified Utah domestic violence defense attorney who can help you get the best possible outcome for your case.
 For a free legal consultation on your case, call Overson Law today at (801) 758-2287.